sergei-romanenko/agda-Higman-lemma/README.md

-# Constructive proofs of Higman’s lemma formalized in Agda
+# Constructive proofs of Higman’s lemma implemented in Agda

 * The folder `Berghofer`: a proof by Stefan Berghofer (for a two-letter alphabet).
-* The folder `Seisenberger`: a proof by Monika Seisenberger (for a finite alphabet).
+* The folder `Seisenberger`: proofs by Monika Seisenberger (for a finite alphabet and for an infinite alphabet).

 This version is compatible with